Sandstorm831/stockfish_logger/README.md

 ###### *Important note*

-In the `app/page.tsx` file from `lines 104 to 111`, a constant `x` is used to temporarily hold the ArrayBuffer output from the Stockfish WebAssembly.
+In the `app/page.tsx` file from [`lines 106 to 113`](https://github.com/Sandstorm831/stockfish_logger/blob/main/app/page.tsx#L106-L113), a constant `x` is used to temporarily hold the ArrayBuffer output from the Stockfish WebAssembly.
 Instead of directly assigning this to `stockfishEngine`, which is a state variable, because

 - State variables or `useRef` must be used to maintain the reference to Stockfish across re-renders since normal variables do not persist